News

 What’s New

-• I also teach a 3-day class, “Creating Picture Books with Humor and Heart,” at the Highlights Foundation in Milanville, Pennsylvania nearly every year with my friends Emily Jenkins, author of many award-winning picture books, and Sunita Apte, Executive Editor at Reycraft Books.
+- I also teach a 3-day class, “Creating Picture Books with Humor and Heart,” for adults at the Highlights Foundation in Milanville, Pennsylvania nearly every year with my friends Emily Jenkins, author of many award-winning picture books, and Sunita Apte, Executive Editor at Reycraft Books.
 Highlights is a terrific place to learn the ins-and-outs of writing for children–and to immerse yourself in a nurturing creative community with farmland vistas and amazing food.

 What’s Next